Waterford Airport

 📖 Plain English Explanation:

-There is a 30% probability of: Winds from the Southwest (230°) at 25kt.
+Temporary conditions (lasting less than an hour at a time) may include: Winds from the Southwest (220°) at 25kt.
 Gusts up to 40kt are expected.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 📚 Understanding TAF Forecasts